How to Cure Gum Disease Without a Dentist

 At this point, you may have some bone and tissue loss, as well as pockets along your gum line.
 This can result in loose teeth and an altered bite.
 Additional treatment typically includes:

-• A professional deep cleaning in the dentist’s office called “scaling and planing.”
+• A professional deep cleaning in the dentist’s office called “scaling and planning.”
 Scaling involves removing tartar above and below the gum line, including in pockets.
-Planing involves smoothing the surface of the tooth’s root so it’s harder for bacteria to attach to them.
+Planing involves smoothing the surface of the tooth’s root so it’s harder for bacteria to attach to it.

 Advanced gum disease